Table of Contents

 Research on solar energy and solar technology aims to increase the efficiency of solar cells, lower the cost of materials as well as increase the lifespan of the solar systems.

 Following are the few things that you can expect in the near future of renewable energy:

 Bifacial solar panels

-Bifacial solar panels are able to produce more power as compared to the traditional solar panels.
+Bifacial solar panels are able to produce more power as compared to traditional solar panels.
 They have solar cells on both the front and back of the panel.

 Bifacial solar panels usually have a back sheet that is transparent.
 This allows sunlight to go through the panel and reflect off the ground surface back to the solar cells that have been fitted on the back of the panel.
 They can be made with both monocrystalline or polycrystalline solar cells.

 CPV works to reduce the energy loss caused by the diffusion of sunlight over a large surface.
 It directs sunlight to a concentrated point with the use of lenses or curved mirrors.
 CPV will be able to produce more energy than monocrystalline solar panels.